Direct Air Capture – A Solution to Data Centre Emissions

 One solution is integrating DAC systems into data centre sites.

-Direct Air Capture (How Does Direct Air Capture Work?) involves extracting CO₂ directly from the atmosphere, which is then stored or repurposed for industrial applications.
+Direct Air Capture involves extracting CO₂ directly from the atmosphere, which is then permanently stored or utilized for industrial applications.
+(How Does Direct Air Capture Work?)

 In an interview on RTE Radio’s ‘Today with Claire Byrne’, Claire discussed the issue of the enormous energy consumption of data centres and the impact on the electricity grid.

-Guest on the show, Alan O’Reilly of Blacknight Internet Solutions Ltd, said:
+Another guest on the show, Alan O’Reilly of Blacknight Internet Solutions Ltd, adds:

 “The full decarbonisation of electricity is the ultimate goal, but that is a long way off.
 In the meantime, we need to look at how we can offset the effects of power generation and waste heat on the environment in terms of the emissions created.
 We need to look at solutions.”

 The growing demand for data centres reflects our reliance on digital services, and this dependence is unlikely to wane.
-Collaboration between industries, supported by robust policy frameworks, can pave the way for a more sustainable future.
+Collaboration between industries, supported by robust policy frameworks, can set a course for a more sustainable future.
 By balancing the needs of data centres and DAC projects, we can create a model where technology and environmental stewardship go hand in hand.

 For more: